 - 1. Plug the LED into C6 and push the button into C7 on the receiver. - 2.
-Turn the ignition on (12v at yellow wire C1) and disarm - 3.
-Press and release the programming button 3 times.
-Wait 3 seconds.
-The keypad will beep for 5 seconds. - Enter a 5-digit code.
+Turn the ignition on (12V at yellow wire C1) and disarm alarm. - 3.
+Press and release the programming button three times.
+Wait three seconds.
+The keypad will beep for five seconds. - 4.
+Enter a 5-digit code.
 (Double chirps after each button press).
-The keypad chirps 3 times after the 5-digit entry. - Re-enter new code for confirmation.
+The keypad chirps three times after the 5-digit entry. - 5.
+Re-enter new code for confirmation.
 The keypad will chirp four times after successful confirmation.
-Along beep indicates failure to change codes. - 6.
+A long beep indicates failure to change codes. - 6.
 Confirm the new access code.

-The user is given 2 minutes to complete this procedure.
+The user is given two minutes to complete this procedure.
 If it isn't completed in time, or any error is made, the system will exit learn mode and a long chirp will sound to indicate the error.

 Important: Authority and access codes should not be the same.
-If someone figures out an access code and discovers it to be an authority code as well, the can create the their own access code and gain entrance to your vehicle.
+If someone figures out an access code and discovers it to be an authority code as well, they can create their own access code and gain entrance to your vehicle.